 Fractures can be treated either surgically or nonsurgically.
 The doctor may treat the break without surgery by immobilizing the ankle if only one bone is broken, and if the bones are not out of place and the ankle is stable.
 Typically the doctor will do this by putting on a brace that works as a splint or by putting on a cast.
 If the ankle is unstable, the fracture will be treated surgically.
 Often, the ankle is made stable by using a metal plate and screws to hold the bones in place.
 Following the surgery, the ankle is protected with a splint until the swelling goes down and then with a cast.

-It usually takes at least six weeks for the bones to heal.
+It usually takes at least 6 weeks for the bones to heal.
 Your doctor will probably ask you to keep weight off the ankle during that time so the bones can heal in the proper alignment.
 Ligaments and tendons can take longer to heal after a fracture is fully mended.
-It can take as long as two years to completely recover full painfree motion and strength after an ankle fracture, although most people are able to resume their normal daily routine within three to four months.
+It can take as long as 2 years to completely recover full pain-free motion and strength after an ankle fracture, although most people are able to resume their normal daily routine within 3 to 4 months.

 After the doctor has determined it is safe for you to start moving your ankle, you may need physical therapy to provide gait training, balance, strengthening, and mobility exercises.
 The therapist will develop a home program that you can use to regain your previous normal function.
 It can take several months to return to a normal walking pattern without limping.